Passing (novel): Biographical context

-As early as 1925, Nella Larsen had decided that she wanted to be among the "New Negro" writers receiving considerable attention at the time.
-Initially writing short stories that were sold early in 1926 to a ladies magazine, she was rumored that year to be writing a novel.
-In a letter to her friend, Carl Van Vechten, she acknowledges, "it is the awful truth.
+As early as 1925, Nella Larsen had decided that she wanted to be among the "New Negro" writers of the time.
+Initially writing short stories, which were sold early in 1926 to a ladies magazine, she was rumored that year to be writing a novel.
+In a letter to her friend, Carl Van Vechten, she said, "it is the awful truth.
 But, who knows if I'll get through with the damned thing.
-Certainly not I." In April 1927, Larsen and her husband, Elmer Imes, moved from Jersey City, New Jersey to Harlem to be closer to the cultural phenomenon.
-The following year, Larsen published her first novel Quicksand with New York-based publisher Knopf, and its favorable critical reception encouraged her ambitions to become known as a novelist.
+Certainly not I."

+In April 1927, Larsen and her husband, Elmer Imes, moved from Jersey City, New Jersey to Harlem to be closer to the cultural ferment of the neighborhood.
+The following year, Larsen published her first novel Quicksand with New York-based publisher Knopf.
+Its favorable critical reception encouraged her ambitions to become known as a novelist.